 By the age of eighteen, most women have all the connective tissue that their body needs.
 Until that point, through childhood and puberty, the body is growing connective tissue stores, strengthening the bones, and becoming an adult.

-While the brain is still in development until twenty-five, the body is usually done growing and changing by age eighteen.
+While the brain is still in development until twenty-five, the body is usually growing and changing by age eighteen.

 At this point, the skin is supple and firm.
 Some women begin to see acne naturally clear up, while others may still struggle with the occasional spot.
 It is sporadic for someone this age to view any lines or wrinkles on her face simply because this is the peak of the body’s youth.

 At thirty, many women will begin to see a breakdown in the connective tissue layer.
 The body is still producing collagen, but not as much as in previous years.
-Women with good genetics and a thorough moisturizing routine will likely see only a few aging signs—most notably, lines around the eyes.
+Nevertheless, women with good genetics and a thorough moisturizing routine will likely see only a few aging signs—most notably, lines around the eyes.

 As we progress in age, our body produces less and less collagen.
 Meaning that our skin is less supported, and under the weight of gravity, it begins to sag and wrinkle.